 When accepting any gifts from patients or their families, doctors must make clear that this will not in any way influence the care or treatment the patient will received.
-The GMC makes clear in Good medical practice, at para 80, that:
+The GMC makes clear in Good medical practice, at paragraph 96, that:

-'You must not ask for or accept - from patients, colleagues or others - any inducement, gift or hospitality that may affect or be seen to affect the way you prescribe for, treat or refer patients or commission services for patients.
-You must not offer these inducements.'
+'You must not ask for or accept - from patients, colleagues or others - any incentive, payments, gifts or hospitality that may affect or be seen to affect the way you propose, provide or prescribe treatments, refer or commission services for patients.
+You must not offer such incentives to others.'